sameeranees/data_portfolio/race_against_machine.md

 ---
 ## Project Overview

-The "Race Against the Machine" project was a comprehensive research initiative conducted during the winter semester of 2021/2022 at TU Dortmund University.
-The project explored the intersection of 5G communication technology and autonomous vehicle systems, focusing on teleoperated driving scenarios using the F1/10 platform.
-The project investigated the robustness of private 5G networks in teleoperated driving and implemented various approaches for autonomous driving in a controlled laboratory environment.
+The "Race Against the Machine" project was conducted during the winter semester of 2021/2022 at TU Dortmund University as part of the Chair of Communication Networks (CNI) research program.
+This project explored the intersection of 5G communication technology and autonomous vehicle systems through a competitive framework that pitted human teleoperators against autonomous driving algorithms using F1/10 scale vehicles.

+The primary objective was to evaluate the robustness of private 5G networks in teleoperated driving scenarios while simultaneously developing and testing various autonomous driving approaches.
+The F1/10 platform provided an ideal testing environment, offering realistic vehicle dynamics and sensor configurations while maintaining safety and controllability for experimental purposes.

 ![Race Against the Machine Team](assets/images/race_against_machine_team.webp) *Project team working on the F1/10 platform and teleoperation system*

 ## Technical Approach

-### 5G-Enabled Teleoperation
-The project leveraged 5G communication technology to achieve high-quality teleoperation with low latency and high resilience.
-The Quality of Experience (QoE) for teleoperated driving scenarios was evaluated by analyzing both application-specific requirements and the Quality of Service (QoS) provided by the network infrastructure.

-### Autonomous Driving Implementation
-Multiple autonomous driving approaches were developed and tested:
+### 5G Network Integration
+The project's foundation relied on establishing a robust 5G communication infrastructure capable of supporting real-time teleoperation requirements.
+The network performance was systematically evaluated across multiple metrics including latency, packet loss, bandwidth utilization, and signal quality.
+This comprehensive analysis was essential for understanding how network characteristics directly impact the Quality of Experience (QoE) in teleoperated driving scenarios.

+The 5G network's ability to maintain low-latency communication proved critical for safe and effective remote vehicle control, where response times directly correlate with operational safety and performance.

+### Multi-Modal Control Systems
+The project implemented three distinct control paradigms to enable comprehensive evaluation of different driving approaches:

-- **Direct Teleoperation:** Real-time remote control using 5G networks
+- **Direct Teleoperation:** Human operators control vehicles remotely through the 5G network infrastructure
-- **Indirect Teleoperation:** Semi-autonomous systems with human oversight
+- **Indirect Teleoperation:** Semi-autonomous systems with human oversight and intervention capabilities
-- **Vision-Based Autonomous Driving:** Fully autonomous navigation using computer vision
+- **Fully Autonomous:** Complete autonomous navigation using computer vision and sensor fusion

-### Digital Twin Integration
+### Digital Twin Implementation
-A sophisticated web-based digital twin was developed with ROS integration to visualize:
-- Real-time vehicle locations and states
-- Environmental conditions and obstacles
-- Network performance metrics
-- Track boundaries and navigation paths
+A sophisticated web-based digital twin was developed to provide real-time visualization and monitoring capabilities.
+This system integrated ROS-based communication protocols to deliver comprehensive environmental awareness, including vehicle positions, network performance metrics, and system status information.
+The digital twin served as both a monitoring tool and an interface for system control and analysis.

 ![Digital Twin Interface](assets/images/race_against_machine_digital_twin.webp)
 *Web-based digital twin interface showing real-time vehicle tracking and environment visualization*